mitchelldirt/battleship/README.md

 UPDATE 7:
 Finally back from vacation and busy work!!
 Styled the header today including getting my SVG to change color :)

+UPDATE 8:
+Updated font for the title, Added an animation and link to my github repo for the github logo, and added a couple more parts of the header and footer